 How to check the diameter and segment amount?

-When you select the circle and open context menu with right mouse button, you can open Entity Info tray window.
+Select the circle and open the context menu.
+With the right mouse button, you can open the Entity Info tray window.

 You will find there the most important info about the circle.
 Radius and segments.

-YES.
-There is a easy way to change circle diameter and it's sides (segments).
-Just open Entity Info window, as described above, and you can change radius or segments as you need.
-When you change numeric value in the window and press enter, the circle is redraw with new radius:
+There is an easy way to change the circle diameter and its sides (segments).
+Need to open the Entity Info window, as described above, and you can change the radius or segments as you need.
+When you change the numeric value in the window and press enter, the circle is redrawn with a new radius:

 You can also set new segments for the circle eg. 6 sides: